etabari/miniMINER/README.md

-Check the Wiki for the Manual and usage
+Check the [Wiki pages](https://github.com/etabari/miniMINER/wiki) for the Manual and usage